smhasan24/Project_Team_Research/README.md

 ## **Features**
 - Data preprocessing and cleaning scripts.
 - Statistical analysis, including Chi-Square tests.
-- Visualizations, such as bar charts and histograms.
+- Visualizations, such as bar charts and chart Table
 - Comprehensive R scripts for data exploration and hypothesis testing.
 - Git log tracking for project transparency.